Maikuolan/Common/_docs/Request.md

 public $UserAgent = 'Request class (https://github.com/Maikuolan/Common)';
 ```

-#### MostRecentStatusCode member.
+#### MostRecentStatusCode property.

-Whenever a request is performed, the status code returned by that request will be populated to this member (e.g., 200, 403, 404, etc).
+Whenever a request is performed, the status code returned by that request will be populated to this property (e.g., 200, 403, 404, etc).

 ```PHP
 public $MostRecentStatusCode = 0;